BuyMeAnIcecream/Game230-Pong/README.md

 # Game230-Pong

-Game Pong developed using SFML.
+Game Pong developed in C++ using SFML library.